RA Flexible Software Package Documentation Release v6.5.1

 Pin Configuration

-The TSn pins are sensor pins for the CTSU.
+The TSn pins are sensor pins for CTSU.

 The TSCAP pin is used for an internal low-pass filter and must be connected to an external decoupling capacitor.